 - What are expectations of Vestalia regarding team environment?

 This will inform your purpose for building and sustaining these relationships.
 Find someone that can help you work all of this into a statement, something that rings true to you and that you’ll have an easy time remembering.
-It should outline why your doing this, and what doing it will achieve.
+It should outline why you’re doing this, and what doing it will achieve.
 Need an example?
 Here you go:

 (The purpose of building authentic relationships is) To show that you see team members as individuals, that you care about them and their development, and that you will support them in being engaged and thriving so they can contribute to a high performing team.